flowersnlyrics/butterfly_ballot/README.md

-# Butterfly Ballot - A Secure Approach to Electronic Voting Machines
+# A Secure Approach to Electronic Voting Machines
 This project analyzes the antiquated technology still present in today's current electronic voting machines.
 The goal is to create a secure voting machine that preserves the integrity of the vote and is easily scalable.
 The proposed machine would prevent altering of results and voter fraud through computer vision authentication and a cryptographic ledger copied through the blockchain.
 Protecting the vote is a matter of national security as our elections are the backbone of the American democracy.

 # Getting Started